Common and Proper Noun Scavenger Hunt

 - Have each student list a common or proper noun on the chart you created at the beginning of the lesson.

-- Collect student scavenger hunt charts and review.
+- Collect student scavenger hunt charts and review for accuracy.

 - Ask students to be on the lookout throughout the school day and at home for common and proper nouns.

-- Remind students that common nouns are any person, place, or thing and proper nouns are a special person, place, or thing.
+- Remind students that common nouns are any person, place, or thing and proper nouns are the names of a special person, place, or thing.

 - Encourage students to record their findings on a t-chart for homework.